 Install swing at a height which is safe and comfortable for the age group using swing, but at a minimum of 8 inches from resilient surfacing.
 This would be 42” off the height of the swing frame.
 Install this swing where a child can easily be supervised and not in direct sun.
 Place tire swings and disk swings in separate bays, away from other swinging equipment.
 Space swings at least as far apart as indicated: 8 inches minimum for swings with limited sideways motion; 24 inches minimum between swings with unlimited lateral motion (such as disk swings) and support poles when measured from the side of the swing perpendicular to the plane formed by the support poles; 12 inches minimum between lawn swings and equipment support poles measured at 28 inches above the seat; 16 inches minimum between the teeter-totter’s seat center and support poles at 22 inches above the seating surface; 8 inches minimum between the protective surfacing and the underside of a suspended unit.
 The use zone for the swing should extend to the front and rear of the swing set, a minimum of twice the vertical distance from the top of the occupant’s sitting surface to the pivot point of the swing hanger.
 The use zone in front of and behind swings should never overlap with any other use zone.
 The use zone to the sides of a single-axis swing should extend a minimum of 6 feet from the perimeter of the swing.
 This 6-foot zone may overlap that of an adjacent swing structure or other playground equipment structure.

 Measure each side of swing chain, so the swing hangs evenly.
 Attach the bottom of each chain to the large metal triangle on swing seat with either a Shackle or S-hook.
 The bolt on Shackle goes through the chain with “C” part of Shackle going through triangular hardware on swing seat.
 Close according to Figure A1.19 for Fastening Devices.
 Make sure that fasteners are strong enough to support weight and use.
 We suggest using an H170 Shackle or 5/16” diameter standard S-hooks to connect chain to seat.
 WARNING: Once the S-hooks have been opened they will have to be replaced to avoid injuries from coming open and/or breaking.
 Try swinging seat without child in it first to make sure everything is working correctly before placing child in seat.
 If a large child gets trapped in seat, the easiest way to release child is to drill out rivets on swing hardware.
-Then, hardware can be removed, and seat will unassemble, releasing child.
+Then, hardware can be removed, and the seat will be unassembled, releasing the child.

 Protective surfacing that meets ASTM F1292 must be installed under swing set and extends at least six feet from the sides of the set and twice the height of the top bar in the front and back of swing set.
 Protective surfacing is one of the most important things that you can do to reduce the likelihood of serious injuries.